googleapis/google-cloud-ruby/integration/README.md

 ```sh
 $ rake integration:gae
 ```
-This rake task automates the Google App Engine deployment by deploying the google-cloud-ruby libraries with sample application using the `gcloud app deploy` shell command.
+This rake task automates the Google App Engine deployment by deploying the google-cloud-ruby libraries with sample applications using the `gcloud app deploy` shell command.
 Each of the sample applications contains an app.yaml.example file that defines specific deployment procedure for that application.
 For example, the [Rails 5 app.yaml.example](rails5_app/app.yaml.example) file defines a custom entrypoint that allows bundler to install the sample application's dependencies and launch the application.

-After a successful deployment, each google-cloud-ruby libraries can then run its integration tests again the deployed sample application.
+After a successful deployment, each google-cloud-ruby libraries can then run its integration tests against the deployed sample application.
 For example, the [google-cloud-logging tests](google-cloud-logging/integration/) send HTTP requests to redefined routes on the sample application to trigger logs being generated.
-Then it's able to verify the result logs through gcloud sdk.
+Then it's able to verify the result logs through Cloud SDK.

 ### Integration tests on Google Container Engine
 To run the integration tests on Google Container Engine:
 ```sh
 $ rake integration:gke
 ```
-Similar to the workflow of `integration:gae` task, the `integration:gke` task uses the Dockerfile.example file from each sample application as the template to build a docker image, deploy it to Google Container Registry, and deploy Google Container pods to launch the application.
+Similar to the workflow of `integration:gae` task, the `integration:gke` task uses the `Dockerfile.example` file from each sample application as the template to build a Docker image, deploy it to Google Container Registry, and deploy Google Container pods to launch the application.
 In the case of GKE pods configuration, all sample application shares a same configuration defined in [integration_rc.yaml.example](integration_rc.yaml.example) file.

 After the integration tests finish run against the deployed GKE sample application, the `integration:gke` application is also able to clean up all the resources created during the deployment.
-These resources include local test docker image, GCR test docker image, GKE ReplicationController, and GKE pods.
+These resources include local test Docker image, GCR test Docker image, GKE ReplicationController, and GKE pods.

 ### Integration tests on Google Compute Engine
 We're currently not supporting automated tests on Google Compute Engine environment for the following reasons: